19hours/sg-statutes/Acts/Income Tax Act.md

 (i) any part of its income for that year of assessment is exempt or partly exempt from tax under section 13A, 13F, 13S or 13V;

-(ii) any part of its income for that year of assessment is subject to tax at a concessionary rate of tax under section 43C, 43E, 43G, 43J, 43P, 43Q, 43W, 43ZA, 43ZB, 43ZC or 43ZF or the regulations made thereunder; or
+(ii) any part of its income for that year of assessment is subject to tax at a concessionary rate of tax under section 43C, 43E, 43G, 43J, 43P, 43Q, 43W, 43ZA, 43ZB, 43ZC, 43ZF or 43ZG or the regulations made thereunder; or

+[Act 2 of 2016 wef 01/04/2015]

 (iii) it is given tax relief under Part II, III or IIIB of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
 86) for that year of assessment, or is given an investment allowance under Part X of that Act for that year of assessment; or